How Much Does a Gardener Cost?

 These estimates are based on a garden of around 100m² to 150m².
 If your garden is larger than this, the gardener cost will necessarily be higher because the job will take longer.

-Bear in mind that, if there is a lot of work to do because the garden hasn't previously been maintained effectively, this will increase the time and costs.
+Bear in mind that, if there's a lot of work to do because the outdoor space hasn't exactly been the most well maintained garden, this will increase the time required and can affect gardening prices.

 Find Tradespeople, compare up to 3 quotes!